-The Advantages of Lump Sum Settlements in Oregon
+The Advantages of Lump-Sum Settlements in Oregon

-If Your Claim is Accepted
+If Your Claim Is Accepted

-Should you a CDA, you give up your right to time-loss benefits, as well as permanent partial disability or vocational benefits.
-However, you will keep medical benefits on accepted conditions, along with eligibility for preferred worker programs if applicable.
-All CDAs are reviewed and approved through the State of Oregon Workers’ Compensation Board.
+Once your claim has been accepted, you may settle it via a Claim Disposition Agreement (CDA).
+By signing this agreement, you give up your right to time-loss benefits, as well as permanent partial disability or vocational benefits.
+However, you do get to keep medical benefits on accepted conditions, along with eligibility for preferred worker programs if applicable.
+All CDAs are reviewed and approved by the State of Oregon Workers’ Compensation Board.

-If Your Claim is denied
+If Your Claim Is Denied

 If you end up disagreeing with the insurer about whether or not you have a valid workers’ compensation claim, you and the insurer may agree to a cash settlement where the claim state is denied.
 This is called a DCS.
 In this situation, your claim or new condition claim will stay denied, and you will give up all of your rights to future benefits, including medical benefits.
 The settlement may also request that you vacate your job as part of the agreement.